douglampe/nginx-proxy-docker/README.md

 and call the [test/pytest.sh](test/pytest.sh) script again.

+Then build the Arm variant of the image:

+    docker build -f Dockerfile.arm -t jwilder/nginx-proxy:test .  # build the Arm variant image

+and call the [test/pytest.sh](test/pytest.sh) script again.

 Then start any containers you want proxied with an env var `VIRTUAL_HOST=subdomain.youdomain.com` and `VIRTUAL_NETWORK=true`